 Hi.
 I’m Laramie.

-I’m currently in post-production on WHERE IN THE HELL, an arthouse buddy comedy about a pair of exiles from LA who meet up on the road.
-This marks my feature film writing and directing debut.
+I recently completed WHERE IN THE HELL, an arthouse buddy comedy about a pair of defectors from the crumbling LA film industry who find themselves on an unlikely road trip.
+This marks my feature film debut.

-GIRL PRETENDING TO READ RILKE, my adaptation of the offbeat coming-of-age novel by my mother, Barbara Riddle, was a finalist in Script Pipeline’s Screenwriting Contest.
+GIRL PRETENDING TO READ RILKE, my adaptation of the offbeat coming-of-age novel by my mother, Barbara Riddle, was a finalist in Script Pipeline’s Screenwriting Contest, and recently made finalist for the 2025 Athena List.

 What else?

-I’ve built a supporting career as a script supervisor on features and episodic television.
+I’ve built a supporting career as a script supervisor on features and scripted TV.
 I’m a member of IATSE Local 871.
-For eight seasons I was a casting director for the Emmy Award-winning Project Runway; I also scouted fashion designers for Heidi Klum and Tim Gunn’s subsequent project, Making the Cut.
+For eight seasons I was a casting director for the Emmy Award-winning Project Runway.

 I have an MFA in Film & Television Production from USC.
 My thesis film, ALL AGES, a punk/funk homage to the John Hughes movies I watched over and over as a teenager, was shot on Super 16 with the help of grants from Panavision and Kodak, and premiered at the Vancouver International Film Festival.
-GREASY HEART, another short, was made with the support of Digital Bolex and Hive Lighting, and serves as proof of concept (or disproof of concept?) for a biopic about Grace Slick that stalled.
+I made GREASY HEART, another short, as a proof of concept for a biopic about Grace Slick that never saw the light.

 As an undergrad at Wesleyan University, I majored in English and theater.
 I spent a decade in New York directing and developing Off-Off-Broadway plays, most notably at Jim Simpson and Sigourney Weaver’s Flea Theater, where I was a resident director, and at “the downtown powerhouse” Soho Rep. I co-founded and chaired, for six seasons, the Soho Rep Writer Director Lab.

-Once a month, I send out The Laramie Report, an email newsletter with stuff about me and my creative projects, yes, but also recommends for tacos! lots of tacos (see map), women-driven movies, tv, and books, and the occasional link to an excellent pair of overalls.
-My readers rave, “I love love love this… My favorite thing on the interweb,” and “better than the NY Times.”
+Once a month, I send out The Laramie Report, an email newsletter with stuff about me and my creative projects, yes, but also recommends for tacos! lots of tacos (see map), women-driven movies, TV, and books, and the occasional link to an excellent pair of pants.
+My readers rave “I love love love this… My favorite thing on the interweb,” and “better than the NY Times.”
 Sign up below!